FormidableLabs/react-fast-compare/CONTRIBUTING.md

 $ yarn run benchmark
 ```

-Everything must be correct / pass checks.
-You should also check the benchmark
+1. Everything must be correct / pass checks.
-stats and make sure that we don't have any significant performance regressions
+2. You should also check the benchmark stats and make sure that we don't have any significant performance regressions (check out `master` for a baseline comparison on _your_ machine).
-(check out `master` for a baseline comparison on _your_ machine).
+    - Please **do** update the README benchmark numbers for changes in your PR so that we have much easier discussion points _and_ our users get up-to-date information.

 ## Releasing a new version to NPM